ABOUT

 I keep a small circle.
 My friendships are so much more meaningful that way.
 I’m able to have the confidence that my friends care for me in the same way I care for them.
 I truly cherish my relationships with my friends.

 The relationships and friendships I have today outweigh every other aspect of my life.
-I can be happy knowing I have them even if my ACT score and GPA aren’t perfect.
-They are there for me at my higest points and my lowest, and for that, I am truly grateful.
+I can be happy knowing I have them, even if my ACT score and GPA aren’t perfect.
+They are there for me at my highest points and my lowest, and for that, I am truly grateful.